waizui/luacg/README.md

 ## Usage

-To use luacg, you need a lua interpreter, official interpreter does not containing opengl features.
+To use luacg, you need a lua interpreter, the official interpreter does not include opengl features.

 Please download the interpreter built from [luagl](https://github.com/waizui/luagl) project.
 It can be downloaded [here](https://github.com/waizui/luagl/releases).